minvws/nl-kat-coordination/docs/source/introduction/usermanual.rst

 Users
 -----

 OpenKAT knows four types of users: the client, the red team user, the admin and the superuser.
 In OpenKAT, permissions utilise a stacked model.
 This means that a higher permission level includes all lower permissions of the lower levels.
 The client is a 'read only' type of user, the red teamer is a researcher who can start scans.
-The admin is an administrative user who can do usermanagement etc, the superuser can do all.
+The admin is an administrative user who can do user management etc, the superuser can do all.

 Rights and functions per user type
 ---------------------------------